 - Two or three stitches close the wound.
 Some stitches dissolve on their own.
 Any stitches made from non-soluble material will be removed by the surgeon within the following week.

-- A bit of pain and mild swelling is expected.
+- Expect a bit of pain and mild swelling.
 Pain killers and cold compresses are recommended.

 As with any surgery, it is far better to have your impacted wisdom teeth removed early.
 That is to say, schedule it as soon as you are diagnosed.
 Younger people have smaller and less developed teeth, as well as strong bones and high vascularity (unlike the elderly who have the exact opposite of that with fully developed teeth, weaker bones and reduced blood supply).
 As a result, the younger you are, the smoother surgery should go.
 And the healing period is likewise usually minimal with virtually no complications.